Easter is my love story

 I met a man who was willing to die for me.

-I met a man who sits with me at the well when others would say, “stone her.”
+A man who sits with me at the well.

 A man who stands in my place.